nschiper/ShadowDB/README.txt

 but extracting the archive was enough.
 The archive already contains these three binaries.

-3) To generate the Nuprl library file, type 'make lib'
+3) To generate the Nuprl library file, type 'make lib'.

-NOTE: to generate everything type: 'make'
+NOTE: 1), 2), and 3) can be done by simply typing 'make'.

+4) To install the SBCL Lisp compiler on FreeBSD, type 'pkg_add -r sbcl'.

 CONFIGURATION
 -------------